 Providers listed as Runners Up were eligible for inclusion in the FrontRunners quadrant, including having 10+ product reviews, but their value or capability axis score was not high enough for positioning on the FrontRunners quadrant.

 Customer relationship management (CRM) is the process of managing an organization’s interactions throughout the entire customer life cycle.
 CRM software applications support the automation of these processes and best practices.
+Watch the 60-second video below to see CRM software functions and benefits in action.

 Note: This page focuses on general CRM systems.
 If you're looking for customer service-oriented software, check out our guide here.